By Roland Munera — Medellín local, lifelong fútbol fan, and your guide to experiencing this city the way it was meant to be.

 Stadium Sections:

-• South End (Sur): Headquarter of Nacional most fervent fans. ” Los del Sur
+- South End (Sur): Headquarters of Nacional’s most fervent fans. ” Los del Sur“

 Online Options:

-• Fanki.co: The official ticketing partner Nacional now
+- Nacional Official website: The official ticketing site of Nacional now

-• Dim App: The official ticketing partner for Medellín now.
+- Dim Official website: The official ticketing site for Medellín now.

-• This is one of the options I’ve used since I was young, but be careful—when they hear your accent or notice you’re foreign, they’ll often try to charge two or three times the official ticket price.
+- This is one of the options I’ve used since I was young, but be careful—when they hear your accent or notice you’re foreign, they’ll often try to charge two or three times the official ticket price.
 That’s why I recommend negotiating: when asked for the price, request at least a 50% discount on the ticket.
 Of course, this depends on the match you’re attending.
 Tickets for classicos (derbies) can be more expensive, so keep that in mind.
-Finally, Make sure they are selling you real tickets, as fake tickets are common.
-To stay safe, tell them, ‘I’ll pay at the box office entrance.’
+Finally, make sure they are selling you real tickets, as fake tickets are common.
+To stay safe, tell them, ‘I’ll pay at the box office entrance unless you already know them.’
 This ensures authenticity and helps you avoid scams.

 Pricing: